reizio/reiz.io/paper/source/content.md

-Subsequently, files get parsed to the AST form offered by the host language, and then annotated with some static knowledge, so that the computation of these properties won't cost anything on the runtime.
-The annotations include node tags (a unique identifier for a piece of AST that will be the same every time the same structure is annotated, like tree hash), ancestral information (like a set of 2-element tuples, where the first one points to the parent type and the the second one points to the field that the child belongs to) and metadata regarding the project (like the filename, project name, GitHub url).
+Subsequently, files get parsed to the AST form offered by the host language, and then annotated with some static knowledge, so that the computation of these properties won't cost anything at runtime.
+The annotations include node tags (a unique identifier for a piece of AST that will be the same every time the same structure is annotated, like tree hash), ancestral information (like a set of 2-element tuples, where the first one points to the parent type and the the second one points to the field that the child belongs to) and metadata regarding the project (like the filename, project name, GitHub URL).
 Afterward the annotated AST gets serialized into the Index DB.

 ## Query Compiler